vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 southern wall of the garbhagr.ha of the

-Vīrat.t.āneśvara Temple in Tiruttan. i.
+Vīrat.t.āneśvara Temple in Tiruttaṇi.
 His

 hands show the vitarkamudrā combined